ngkc1996/ethereum-dapp/readme.md

 `"it should be able to send Ether to an account through resolving a domain"`
 - accounts[1] successfully sends accounts[2] 1e+18 Wei through the domain "xxx.ntu" (which is registered to accounts[2]).

+# Considerations
+## Security
+- Rentry attack prevention
+	- __reveal__: store the bids to check in memory, clear storage, then proceed to check
+	- __checkIfHighestBid__: internal function protected by rentry hardening in 'reveal'

+## Efficiency + Scalability
+- assumptions:
+    - there will be many auctions happening simultaneously
+    - assumed that people only care about the domain names they want to acquire
+- costly to maintain and update a "current auctions" data structure and has the capacity to grow very fast
+- points for improvement:
+    - possibilty of obscure names being auctioned and taken without anyone competing for it

+## Others
+Given the choice, we may remove the listing of all domains, since it requires a redundant storage structure with reason same as mentioned for omission of listing all auctions